AndyTempel/unifi-protect-native/docs/ProtectLivestream.md

 ###### Remarks

-Once a livestream session has started, the following events can be listened for (unless you've specified `useStream` in `options`, in which case only the
+Once a livestream session has started, the following events can be listened for:
-         `close` event is available):

 | Event         | Description                                                                                                                                  |
 |---------------|----------------------------------------------------------------------------------------------------------------------------------------------|